klmitch/requiem/README.rst

 argument): an HTTPRequest object.
 The method may then manipulate request headers and the body of the request, then use the send() method on the HTTPRequest object to issue the request.
-The return value of the send() method will be an httplib.HTTPResponse object, which can then be interpreted.
-If the response is a redirection, the redirection will be followed; if the response is an error (status code 400 or greater), an exception is raised.
+The return value of the send() method will be an httplib2.Response object, which can then be interpreted.
+If the response is a redirection, httplib2 will follow the redirection; if the response is an error (status code 400 or greater), an exception is raised.

 JSON-based Clients